-“So, what can I eat?”
 It’s one of the biggest questions that I get as a Holistic Nutritionist.
+Frustrated clients often come to me after they have seen other practitioners or tried various fad diets.
 Rather than whirling off a list of foods they can eat, I’ve found one effective way to get clients eating more variety and out of their comfort zone is to simply ask if they eat their colors.
 Real colors.
 Nothing from a factory.
 It’s surprising the number of clients that eat a very brown or white diet–or a very artificially colored diet.
 We need a rainbow of colors in nutrition–the deep oranges of yams and pumpkin, the lovely purples of berries and plums, and the rich reds of peppers and tomatoes and here’s why.

-Colors are nature’s guardian for our bodies.
+Colors are nature’s guardians for our bodies.
 A food rich in color (pigment) means it is packed with antioxidants that protect against free-radical damage and disease.
 Which diseases?
 All of them.
 It is true that certain foods do treat specific disharmonies and benefit certain areas of the body, yet without getting into too much minutia (which often drives away joy in eating) adding in a variety of vibrant foods will give your body the opportunity to become stronger.
 Each season also have colors that naturally dominate the foods available during the season–bringing with them that season’s blessings.
 Let’s play with some colors.

 Red–Apples, cherries, berries, cranberries, tomatoes, beets, strawberries and peppers.
 Red foods are filled with antioxidants like lycopene and anthocyanins that curb free radicals and protect the body from diseases and cancers.
 The reds all benefit the heart and blood vessels.
 Cranberries, in particular have been shown to kill cancer cells and H Pylori, and are particularly beneficial to the Bladder.
-In Chinese medicine red belongs to the Summer season and the fire organs of Heart, Pericardium, Triple Burner and Small Intestines.
+In Asian medicine (Chinese medicine) red belongs to the Summer season and the fire organs of Heart, Pericardium, Triple Burner and Small Intestines.
 Think of your relationships and connections to others.
 More on Apples?